 So, HubSpot's all-in on AI with its new suite, Breeze.
-A big piece of that puzzle is Breeze Intelligence, which is supposed to be a magic wand for your customer data.
-But let's be real, HubSpot has a knack for rebranding things, and it can be confusing to figure out what's what.
-Is this just a new name for old features, or something genuinely new?
+A big piece of that puzzle is Breeze Intelligence, which is a powerful data engine designed for your customer data.
+HubSpot has streamlined its AI offering into a cohesive brand, making it easier to understand how these tools work together to support your growth.

-This guide cuts through the noise.
-We'll break down what Breeze Intelligence actually does, how much it costs, and, most importantly, where it falls short, especially if your team doesn't live and breathe HubSpot for every single task.
+This guide provides a helpful overview.
+We'll break down what Breeze Intelligence actually does, how much it costs, and how it fits into your workflow, especially if your team uses HubSpot as their primary platform for sales and marketing.

 What is Breeze Intelligence?